xoascf/SuRun/SuRun/ReadMe.txt

 SuRun 1.0.2.6 - 2007-09-14:
 ---------------------------
-* With the Option "Store &Passwords (protected, encrypted)" disabled SurRun did not start any Process...Thanks to A.H.Klein for reporting.
+* With the Option "Store &Passwords (protected, encrypted)" disabled SuRun did not start any Process...Thanks to A.H.Klein for reporting.

 SuRun 1.0.2.5 - 2007-09-05: